Demonstrating an unconditional separation between quantum and classical information resources: Acknowledgments

 We acknowledge the entire Quantinuum team for their many contributions toward the successful operation of the H1-1 quantum computer.
 We also acknowledge Honeywell for fabricating the trap used in this experiment and Aqacia for providing access to their QRNG dataset.
 We thank H.~Buhrman, F.~Curchod, and S.~Dasu for useful comments on the manuscript.

 W.K. is supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator, and by NSF Grant CCF-231173.
 S.G. is supported in part by an IBM Ph.D.\ Fellowship.
+N.H-J. and S.A. are supported in part by DOE Grant DE-SC0025615.
 This work was done in part while S.G., N.H-J., and S.A. were visiting the Simons Institute for the Theory of Computing, supported by NSF Grant QLCI-2016245.